genesiscommunitysuccess/docs/docs/01_getting-started/04_go-to-the-next-level/05_data-grid.md

 ![](/img/btfe--positions-example--login.png)

-In the template file we start by adding genesis data source pointing to appropriate resource name and wrapped in a grid of our choice.
-For this example we will use ag-grid.
+In the template file, start by adding the Genesis data source pointing to the appropriate resource name; this must be wrapped in a grid of your choice.
+For this example we shall use ag-grid.

 [//]: # (link to ag-genesis-datasource tsdocs)
 ```html title="home.template.ts"